 The mission of the Library is to provide a vital collection of materials to meet the needs of students, faculty and staff and to offer user-oriented library services which contribute to the growth and development of its patrons.

 SERVICES AND MATERIALS

-The College Library offers a wide range of services and materials, from computers, Internet services, audio-visual materials, college catalogs, newspapers, and magazines to a map collection and reference books.
+The College Library offers a wide range of services and materials including computers with Internet access, Wi-Fi access, audio-visual materials, online databases and electronic books (eBooks), college catalogs, newspapers, magazines and reference material.